Uriah Hall

-Uriah Alexander Hall (born July 31, 1984) is a Jamaican-American retired mixed martial artist, professional boxer, and a former kickboxer.
-He fought in the Middleweight division for the Ultimate Fighting Championship (UFC).
-He was the runner up on The Ultimate Fighter: Team Jones vs. Team Sonnen.
+Uriah Alexander Hall (born July 31, 1984) is a Jamaican-American former professional mixed martial artist, kickboxer, and current boxer.
+He competed in the Middleweight division in the Ultimate Fighting Championship (UFC).
+Hall was second on The Ultimate Fighter: Team Jones vs. Team Sonnen.
 Prior to his appearance on TUF, Hall competed in Bellator MMA and Ring of Combat, where he saw success in winning the ROC Championship.
 He is also the first UFC fighter in history to win a fight without throwing a single strike.
+Hall has notable wins against former UFC middleweight champions Anderson Silva and Chris Weidman, as well as a win against former Bellator middleweight champion Gegard Mousasi.

 Early life

 Uriah Hall was born in Spanish Town, Jamaica but moved to the New York City borough of Queens in the United States at the age of 13.
 Upon his arrival in the US, he was bullied at school but found refuge in martial arts at the age of 16.
 He is a second degree blackbelt in Tiger Schulmann's Mixed Martial Arts under Tiger Schulmann and also competed as a kickboxer in the World Combat League.